 Our release cycle consists of three stages carried out over a three week period.
 This includes testing on our development environment, releasing a preview on our stage environment and finally, releasing on our production environment.
-The releases contain new features, beta features, improvements and bug fixes which you will find in the changelog.
+The releases contain new features, beta features, improvements and bug fixes which you will find in the Latest release article.

 1. Development environment